markdoc/docs/pages/docs/nextjs.md

 Using the `@markdoc/next.js` package/plugin allows you to create custom `.md` and `.mdoc` pages in your Next.js apps, and automatically render them with Markdoc.

-## Before you get started
+## Setup

-This guide assumes that you already have a Next.js app.
+This guide assumes that you already have Next.js installed.
 If you are starting from scratch, follow these steps for [getting started with Next.js](https://nextjs.org/docs).

-## Setup
+\
 Follow these steps to get started with `@markdoc/next.js`.

 1. Install `@markdoc/next.js`: